neo4j-partners/neo4j-maf-provider/temp/NEO4J_PROVIDER_ARCHITECTURE.md

 ---

-### Sample 2: Vector Search with Microsoft Foundry Embeddings
+### Sample 4: Vector Search with Microsoft Foundry Embeddings

 **File**: `context_provider_vector.py`

 **What it demonstrates**: Semantic search using vector embeddings from Microsoft Foundry.

 **Configuration used**:
-- `index_type="vector"` — Uses Neo4j's vector index
+- `index_type="vector"` — Uses Neo4j's vector index via `VectorRetriever`
-- `vectorizer=AzureAIVectorizer(...)` — Custom vectorizer using Azure's embedding model
+- `embedder=AzureAIEmbedder(...)` — neo4j-graphrag compatible embedder using Azure's embedding model
 - Finds semantically similar content, not just keyword matches

-**How it works**: The sample includes an `AzureAIVectorizer` class that calls Microsoft Foundry's embedding endpoint.
+**How it works**: The sample uses `AzureAIEmbedder` which calls Microsoft Foundry's embedding endpoint.
 When you ask a question:
 1. The provider embeds your question into a 1536-dimensional vector
 2. Searches for document chunks with similar embeddings
 3. Returns conceptually related content even if exact words differ